osstotalsoft/nbb/src/Messaging/README.md

 Althought NBB targets distributed systems, the messaging system is not a core building block, it is treated as an infrastructure detail.
-It is your choice to make to use or not to use one, and what provider to choose.
+It is your choice whether to use it or choose another messaging library.
 (Note.
-You may choose to integrate services via Http or Event Store Streams).
+You may also choose to integrate services via Http or Event Store Streams).

 Messaging abstractions